Jcho114/Jcho114/README.md

 ### About Me

-I go to UMD as a cs major and stats minor (might do math double major instead though).
-Mostly interested in software engineering and machine learning but have been poking around with developer tooling and libraries as of late.
+I go to UMD as a CS major and Stats minor (might do Math double major instead though).
+Mostly interested in SWE and ML but have been poking around with developer tooling and libraries too.

 ### What I'm Currently Up To